clsync/clsync/README.md

 10. FreeBSD support
 -------------------

-clsync was been ported to FreeBSD.
+clsync has been ported to FreeBSD.

 FreeBSD doesn't support inotify, so there're 3 ways to use clsync on it:
 * using [libinotify](https://github.com/dmatveev/libinotify-kqueue);